Carreau/phd-dissertation/parts/cells.rst

 nucleus in to functional proteins that will be delivered across the cell after maturation through vesicles.
-Theses vesicles are transported across the cell by dyneins and kinesins, molecular motors, that walks along microtubules originating from the centrioles part of the centrosome.
+Theses vesicles are transported across the cell by dyneins and kinesins, molecular motors, that walks along microtubules originating from the centriole part of the centrosome.
 All of those process consume energy as the form of ATP, generated from with the mitocondrion spread across the cytoplasm.